biddy1618/askchatbot/es/README-askextension-data.md

 - `state` - state ticket was created in
 - `county` - county ticket was created in
 - `question` - question that has been posted
-- `answer` - lists presented in numbered dictionary data type
+- `answer` - responselists presented in numbered dictionary data type

 ## Person of contact